colinlogue/chocan/README.md

 **A note on exceptions:** These examples all have try/catch blocks whenever the database is accessed.
-You could also have the function you're writing re-throw the `DatabaseException` and catch it in an earlier frame, if that makes sense for your control flow.
+You could also have the function you're writing re-throw the `SQLException` and catch it in an earlier frame, if that makes sense for your control flow.
 Just know that any time you are using the database, there is a chance it will fail (e.g. if data is missing or doesn't match).